 Photos by Emma Oravecz

-When UO School of Journalism and Communication media studies Ph.D. student Bethany Grace Howe found out she had been nominated for the UO’s Martin Luther King Jr. Award, she was at the airport and in the middle of a tumultuous week.
+When UO School of Journalism and Communication media studies Ph.D. student Bethany Grace Howe found out she had been nominated for the UO’s Martin Luther King Jr. Award for Diversity and Inclusion, she was at the airport and in the middle of a tumultuous week.

 “I learned that I had been nominated the day after the [presidential] election,” she said.
 “I remember feeling just awful and actually being sick in the terminal.
 So seeing that my name was listed for a diversity award the day after Donald Trump became president-elect was such a special feeling, I burst into tears around all of these people when I saw it.”